Data Breaches in Healthcare Security Systems: Significant Security Breaches in Healthcare

 \subsubsection{Florida Orthopaedic Institute Data Breach (Tampa)}

 During the Florida Orthopaedic breach, which occurred around April, $9^{th}$, nearly $640,000$ individuals were affected, making this the second-largest healthcare data breach in the year 2020~\cite{kumar2021decentralized}.
-The server was attacked, the organization has encrypted the patient's data.
+The server was attacked, the organization encrypted the patient's data.
 After further investigation, it came to notice that all the data was stolen prior to the encryption.
-The data which was compromised contains social security numbers, patients name, phone numbers, address, appointment timings, insurance plans, diagnosis codes, payment amount.
+The data which was compromised contains all patients' sensitive data, including the social security number.
 Florida Orthopaedic Institute is unaware if any of this data was misused~\cite{Alder2020}.
-The reason for these attacks are still unidentified in some cases.
-According to the cyber security analysts, these attacks has been classified into various categories according to the threat level~\cite{kumar2021decentralized}.
+The reason for these attacks is still unidentified in some cases.
+According to the cyber security analysts, these attacks have been classified into various categories according to the threat level~\cite{kumar2021decentralized}.